 Military Friendly policies: Students in the Military Called to Active Duty (pdf): From the Student Policy Manual, Chapter 7, Section 7.17.

-For detailed information about Cooley's response to emergencies, campus crime and crime prevention efforts, download our Campus Security Policies and Report (pdf).
+For detailed information about WMU-Cooley Law School's response to emergencies, campus crime and crime prevention efforts, download our Campus Security Policies and Report (pdf).

-Register to Vote.
-To register to vote in Michigan, visit the Michigan Secretary of State's Office and download a voter registration form (pdf).
+MICHIGAN: To register to vote in Michigan, visit the Michigan Secretary of State's Office and download a voter registration form (pdf).
+To obtain information about absentee voting in Michigan, visit the SOS absentee voting page.
 To obtain a Michigan absentee ballot, visit the same page and download an absent voter ballot application (pdf).

 Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act (Title 17 of the United States Code).
 These rights include the right to reproduce or distribute a copyrighted work.
 In the file-sharing context, downloading or uploading substantial parts of a copyrighted work without authority constitutes infringement.